-- ♣ Our Equality & Diversity pledge has a central focus in all areas of the school and this is displayed prominently for all to see in classrooms, alongside our Anti-Bullying pledge. - Pupils are represented across the school as part of the Equality & Diversity group who form a committee within the school Pupil Parliament.
-This group were instrumental in drafting the current strategy and pledge and discussing issues regarding/promoting equality and diversity across the year. - Termly Health and Wellbeing Check-ins which gather pupil views related to GIRFEC SHANARRI indicators - Senior pupils are trained each year as Mentors in Violence Prevention (MVP) and deliver key sessions across all years in PSE to empower pupils to safely speak out against all forms of violence from rape and sexual harassment to bullying and abusive behaviour.
-Key to the training and delivery of sessions is to discourage the bystander effect and promote our school "Speak up and Report" approach. - Senior pupils are encouraged to actively contribute to our supportive ethos by being buddies to S1 pupils, prefects and coaching for improvement mentors.
-These positions of responsibility strengthen relationship building and provide opportunities for mediation. - The PSE curriculum offers learners opportunities to explore equality and diversity as part of the Citizenship and Relationships, Sexual Health and Parenthood (RSHP) blocks. - Annually, we will participate in awareness raising events which are then explored further in PSE and whole-school activities across the identified month/week. - Weekly positive shout outs, advertised on our screens within the social areas of the school.
-This enhances our equality and diversity culture by celebrating kindness and positive messages across the school on a weekly basis.
-Pupils and staff have the opportunity to contribute through a QR code or Microsoft Form which are then uploaded weekly via a PowerPoint presentation. - Inset training to ensure all staff are aware of their role and responsibilities in supporting equality and diversity.
+- ♣ Our Equality & Diversity pledge has a central focus in all areas of the school and this is displayed prominently for all to see in classrooms, alongside our Anti-Bullying pledge. - → Pupils are represented across the school as part of the Equality & Diversity group formed by various committees supporting the nine protected characteristics within the school Pupil Parliament.
+This group were instrumental in drafting the current strategy and pledge and discuss issues regarding/promoting equality and diversity across the year. - → Our CARE & SHARE QR code (Appendix 1) is prominently placed around the school for pupils to self-report wellbeing, pastoral or bullying concerns, promoting our school "Speak up and Report" approach. - Termly Health and Wellbeing Check-ins which gather pupil views related to GIRFEC SHANARRI indicators - ♣ Senior pupils are trained annually as Mentors in Violence Prevention (MVP) and deliver sessions in PSE to empower pupils to safely speak out against all forms of violence.
+They discourage the bystander effect and promote our "Speak up and Report" approach. - ♣ MVP and Wellbeing Champs run lunchtime drop-ins for pupils to discuss concerns about their wellbeing, pastoral or bullying concerns. - ♣ Senior pupils are encouraged to actively contribute to our supportive ethos by being buddies to S1 pupils, Prefects and Coaching for Improvement Mentors.
+These positions of responsibility strengthen relationship building and provide opportunities for mediation. - ♣ The PSE curriculum offers learners opportunities to explore equality and diversity as part of the Citizenship and Relationships, Sexual Health and Parenthood (RSHP) blocks. - ♣ Annually, we participate in awareness raising events which are then explored further in PSE and whole-school activities across the identified month/week. - → Positive shout outs are on our screens within the social areas of the school at key times in the year.
+This enhances our equality and diversity culture by promoting kind messages across the school.
+Pupils and staff can contribute through a QR code. - ♣ Inset training to ensure all staff are aware of their role and responsibilities in supporting equality and diversity.